horizon-research/CamJ/README.md

 	mapping_dict = mapping_function()
 	sw_stage_list = sw_pipeline()
 ```

+To understand how to configure hardware and software pipeline please refer [sim_core](https://github.com/horizon-research/in-sensor-simulator/tree/main/sim_core) directory.
+If you want to understand more about noise modeling in CamJ, please refer to [functional_core](https://github.com/horizon-research/in-sensor-simulator/tree/main/functional_core).

 Then, based on what we want to simulate, this example shows three different simulations.
 Call:
 ```